 Opus is a work of stunning power, virtuosity and poetry.
-Fourteen acrobats and a string quartet celebrate the music of Russian composer Dmitri Shostakovich.
+Ten acrobats and a string quartet celebrate the music of Russian composer Dmitri Shostakovich.

 Shostakovich’s quartets are by turns intimate, passionate, lyrical, ironic and deeply moving personal testimonies by one of the 20th Century’s greatest composers.
 In Opus, three of his quartets form the musical and dramatic spine of a red-hot fusion of extreme acrobatics, lyrical movement and group choreography.